mikedll/mriveracrm/doc/server_setup.md

     sudo iptables -A INPUT -p tcp -s localhost --dport 7803 -j ACCEPT sudo iptables -A INPUT -p tcp --dport 7083 -j DROP

+See `iptables-save` documentation to persist these changes.
+They should appear in `/etc/iptables/rules.v4` after properly using that command.

 # Backups